xarantolus/action-autoland/README.md

 autoland is a Github Action that allows you to automatically merge pull requests when another repository merges a pull request or commit.

 ### How it works:
-1. Create a pull request on your own repository
+1. You or someone else creates a pull request on your own repository
-2. Include the text `autoland after other/repo#12` in your pull request text or just add it as a comment
+2. Include the text `autoland after other/repo#12` in the pull request text or just add it as a comment
 3. Some time after the referenced pull request is merged, autoland will merge yours too

-### Setup
+### Setup & Configuration
-**WARNING**: This is not yet ready for your repository, except if you want to test.
-Adding this action to your repository could allow an attacker to merge their own PR.
+**WARNING**: This is not yet ready for general use, except if you want to test.
+Adding this action to your repository could allow an attacker to merge their own PR, which is a security risk.

-1. Create a new workflow file in your repository, e.g. at `.github/workflows/autoland.yml`.
+1. Create a new workflow file in your repository, e.g. at `.github/workflows/autoland.yml` (or just go to the Actions tab and create a new file from there).
 2. Paste the following content:
 ```yml
 name: Auto-Merge PRs